hl7ch/ch-vacd/input/pagecontent/StructureDefinition-ch-vacd-immunization-intro.md

 This can be done by changing the recorder of the immunization.
 This will be done by an Immunization Administration document which will replace the existing entry using the [Extension ch-core-ext-entry-resource-cross-references](http://fhir.ch/ig/ch-core/StructureDefinition/ch-core-ext-entry-resource-cross-references.html).

+### Duplicate Conflict

+By aggregation of different [Immunization Administration](immunization-administration-document.html) documents, dupplicates could be detected.
+If so, the entries in the [Vaccination Record](vaccination-record-document.html) document (as result of the aggregation) should be completed with the extension [CH VACD Extension Merging Conflict Entry Reference](StructureDefinition-ch-vacd-ext-merging-conflict-entry-reference.html).
+The criterias of duplicate detection can be found [here](StructureDefinition-ch-vacd-ext-merging-conflict-entry-reference.html#immunization).